 The GDPR (General Data Protection Regulation) has enhanced the need for data seeding, as the Regulation requires you to put in place appropriate technical and organisational measures to safeguard the data you process.

 Our data seeding team will work with you to design a programme tailored to your needs and requirements.

 We will consider:

-The profile of the individuals and businesses in your data sets
+The profile of the individuals and organisations in your data sets;

-The ways in which your data is shared and processed
+The ways in which your data is shared and processed; and

 The data seeding process is sufficiently robust to use as evidence in a court of law, and we have a strong track record of supporting civil and criminal proceedings for theft and misuse of data.

 Read our blog about why your organisation should seed its database.